 Access Fixtures designs and builds No UV lighting that emits no light below 450 nm.
 This is achieved using LEDs and without the use of filters.
 Filters can break down and fail over time.
 No UV- No light Under 450 nm high bay lights are for production areas that need sufficient light to pass OSHA requirements and emit no UV so the light emitted does not impact the production process

-For information about No UV – No Light Under 450nm, , click here.
+Click for information about No UV – No Light Under 450nm.

 High Mounting Height LED High Bay Lights

 As noted earlier, most UFO and linear LED high bay lights are made with broad optics.
-When mounted at a high height such as 30 to 50 feet above the work surface, most fixtures will fail to get the light down to the work surface where the light is required.
-The solution is LED high bay lights with optics designed to get the light emitted to where it is needed.
+When mounted at a high height such as 30 feet or even 50 feet above the work surface, most light fixtures will fail to get the light down to the work surface where the light is required.
+The solution is LED high bay lights with sufficient lumen output and optics designed to get the light emitted to where it is needed.